How Migraines can be treated

 Are prescription drugs the answer to treating migraine?

 For many migraine sufferers, prescription drugs are the only viable option to control the symptoms.
-Prescription medication fall into two categories, preventative, and treatment for attacks.
+Prescription medication falls into two categories: preventative and treatment for attacks.

-Preventative options - These need to be discussed with a medical professional, as not all treatments will be suitable for everyone.
-They include; Tricyclic antidepressants such as amitriptyline, Beta-blockers including propranolol or atenolol, and Anticonvulsants including sodium valproate and gabapentin.
+Preventative options - These should be discussed with a medical professional, as not all treatments are suitable for everyone.
+They include: Tricyclic antidepressants such as amitriptyline, Beta-blockers including propranolol or atenolol, and Anticonvulsants including sodium valproate and gabapentin.

 Migraine can be a painful and debilitating condition, but help is available.
-Organisations such as Migraine action and Migraine Trust, can offer additional support with living with migraine.
+Organisations such as Migraine Action and Migraine Trust can offer additional support for living with migraine.

 Customer Service